Vidoux/SketchAnimate/CONTRIBUTING.md

 ## Communication

 We encourage open and respectful communication within the SketchAnimate community.
-You can reach out for assistance, questions, or discussions on the [GitHub issues](https://github.com/Vidoux/SketchAnimate/issues) or via our [community forum](https://community.sketchanimate.com).
+You can reach out for assistance, questions, or discussions on the [GitHub issues](https://github.com/Vidoux/SketchAnimate/issues)

 ## License